heliflight3d/heliflight-configurator/README.md

 HeliFlight Configurator is a crossplatform configuration tool for the HeliFlight flight control system.

-It runs as an app within Google Chrome and allows you to configure the HeliFlight firmware.

-There is also now a standalone version available, since Google Chrome Apps are getting deprecated on platforms that aren't Chrome OS.

 HeliFlight Configurator is forked from Betaflight Configurator.

-## Betaflight README below

-## Authors

-Betaflight Configurator is a [fork](#credits) of the Cleanflight Configurator with support for Betaflight instead of Cleanflight.

-This configurator is the only configurator with support for Betaflight specific features.
-It will likely require that you run the latest firmware on the flight controller.
-If you are experiencing any problems please make sure you are running the [latest firmware version](https://github.com/betaflight/betaflight/releases/).

 ## Installation